w3c/wai-about-wai/_about/projects/wai-tools/final-open-meeting.md

 -   **16:30 - 17:00** Conclusion, next steps, and questions and answers
 -   **17:00** End of meeting

-*Draft agenda may be updated; please check for up-to-date information.*

 ## Logistics
 {:#venue}

-This meeting will take place on the Zoom teleconference system with real-time captioning.
-Connection details will be sent by email to registered participants; please see information on registration directly below.
+This meeting took place on the Zoom teleconference system with real-time captioning.
+Connection details were sent by email to registered participants<!--//; please see information on registration directly below//-->.

 ## Registration
 {:#register}